agustinhenze/doit.debian/doc/tasks.rst

 --------

 Every *task* must define **actions**.
-It can optionally defines other attributes like `targets`, `file_dep`, `verbosity`, `doc` ...
+It can optionally define other attributes like `targets`, `file_dep`, `verbosity`, `doc` ...

-Actions define what the task actually do.
+Actions define what the task actually does.
-A task can define any number of actions.
+*Actions* is always a list that can have any number of elements.
+There 2 basic kinds of `actions`: *cmd-action* and *python-action*.
 The action "result" is used to determine if task execution was successful or not.

-There 2 basic kinds of `actions`: *cmd-action* and *python-action*.

 python-action